bidmachine/BidMachine-Android-admob-adapter/example_ad_manager/README.md

 }

 private void loadBidMachineBanner() {
-    // Create BannerView for load with previously loaded BannerRequest bidMachineBannerView = new BannerView(this);
+    // Create BannerView to load an ad from loaded BidMachine BannerRequest bidMachineBannerView = new BannerView(this);
     bidMachineBannerView.setListener(new BidMachineBannerListener());
     bidMachineBannerView.load(bannerRequest);
 }

 private void showBanner() {
-    // Checking for can show before showing ads if (bidMachineBannerView != null && bidMachineBannerView.canShow()) {
+    // Check if an ad can be shown before actual impression if (bidMachineBannerView != null && bidMachineBannerView.canShow()) {
         adContainer.removeAllViews();
         adContainer.addView(bidMachineBannerView);